By Carol Kinsey Goman, PhD.

 Feet also say a lot about your self-confidence.
 When you stand with your feet close together, you can seem timid or hesitant.
-But when you widen your stance, relax your knees and center your weight in your lower body, you look more “solid” and sure of yourself.
+But when you widen your stance, relax your knees and centre your weight in your lower body, you look more “solid” and sure of yourself.

 When you need to be seen as assertive, remember that power is displayed by height and space.
 If you stand you will look more powerful to those who are seated.
 If you move around, the additional space you take up adds to that impression.

-If you are sitting, you can still project power by stretching your legs and arms and by spreading out your belongings on the conference table, and claiming more territory.
+If you are sitting, you can still project power by stretching your legs and arms and by spreading out your belongings on the conference table and claiming more territory.

 5. Make a positive final impression

-In the same way you conveyed energy and ease during your entrance, and projected confidence throughout the negotiation process, be sure you also make a strong exit.
+In the same way, you conveyed energy and ease during your entrance, and projected confidence throughout the negotiation process, be sure you also make a strong exit.

 Stand tall, shake hands warmly, and leave your counterpart with the impression that you are someone he or she should look forward to dealing with in the future.